darrenbrien/aws-bb-cmapss/README.md

 `aws s3 mb s3://aws-glue-$(openssl rand -hex 5)`

+### Important

-### Important your bucket must start with the aws-glue prefix or bad things will happen
+Your bucket must start with the aws-glue prefix or bad things will happen

 7. Back in the glue console click Action => Save As